 The phosphate backbone of DNA has three different phosphate molecules called alpha, beta and gamma phosphate.
 When one phosphate or gamma phosphate is released, the structure is called as deoxynucleotide diphosphate.

 Similarly when two out the three phosphates released the structure is called as deoxynucleotide monophosphate.

 dATP and dGTP are purines while dCTP and dTTP are pyrimidine dNTPs used in PCR reaction.
 The function of dNTPs in PCR is the same as in vivo replication.

 The artificially synthesized dNTPs are used in PCR, RT PCR, DNA sequencing and arrayCGH.

-The Taq DNA polymerase uses the single-stranded DNA as a substrate for the enzymatic activity and settled on the primer – DNA junction.
-The one end of the Taq DNA polymerase binds near the 3’ OH group of the oligonucleotide primer, this complex is called as P- DNA complex.
+The Taq DNA polymerase uses the single-stranded DNA as a substrate for the enzymatic activity and settled on the primer-DNA junction.

 Once the hydrogen bond forms, the Taq DNA polymerase conforms that binding of dNTP with the growing DNA strand by forming a phosphodiester bond.

 Now after the formation of the phosphodiester bond, the Taq DNA polymerase moves one step ahead for adding new dNTP.